-Given the nature of the forecast land use for 2035 in Brier, traffic patterns are likely to remain similar to current patterns, although there is likely to be some additional traffic generated by the new development.
+Given the nature of the forecast land use for 2025 in Brier, traffic patterns are likely to remain similar to current patterns, although there is likely to be some additional traffic generated by the new development.
 There may be some traffic congestion and associated delays on major streets, particularly during morning and afternoon commute hours.
 Adjacent jurisdictions would likely experience some increase in volumes on streets connecting with the City.
+That increase would be on the same streets and intersections as experience Brier traffic now, given the expected dispersed pattern of City growth.

 Impacts of the adjacent jurisdictions of Mountlake Terrace, Lynnwood, Snohomish County, Bothell, and Lake Forest Park on Brier are also anticipated.
-As neighboring cities and the unincorporated County increase in population, there will be an increase in non-local through traffic traveling through the City on Brier Road as well as on 236th Street SW, 228th Street SW and Vine / Poplar Way.
+As neighboring cities and the unincorporated County increase in population, there will be an increase in non-local through traffic traveling through the City on Brier Road as well as on 236th Street SW, 228th Street SW and Vine/Poplar Way.
 Existing levels of service on arterials are not likely to change, however, even assuming projected through traffic.
 Additional coordination with these jurisdictions is essential so that no jurisdiction has a substantial increase in traffic that will reduce its level of service.